-To use the Raccoon River Valley Trail, you must pay a nominal fee (over 18s) per day, or you can buy a yearly pass.
+To use the Raccoon River Valley Trail, you must pay a nominal fee (only those over 18) per day, or you can buy a yearly pass.
 All proceeds go to the conservation boards in the three counties through which the trail passes, and the money is used for trail maintenance and improvements.
 You can get a permit in many offices and businesses along the trail (look for the signs), or you can put your fee in one of many lock boxes found along the route.

 You can access the Raccoon River Valley Trail from many places along the route.
 In Jefferson, access and parking is at the restored Jefferson Depot, CR E53 (old Highway 30).
 In Waukee, you can park at the intersection of US 6 and CR R22.
 Trailheads are also found in Adel, Ortonville, Redfield, Linden, Panora, Yale, Herndon, Cooper, Dallas Center, Minburn, Perry, and Dawson.
 For more information view the trail map

 My wife and I started on the Clive Greenbelt at 100th street, and rode west to the Raccoon River Trail.
 We turned around at Linden where there is a nice picnic shelter and water fountain.

 Even though the trail is mostly flat there are challenging gradual ...